 “You just paid my first month’s rent” Karl recalls telling The Salvation Army officer.
 “And I have nothing to do.
-He said that I could come back tomorrow and help shred some papers.”
+He said that I could come back tomorrow and assist the office staff with various items.”

 The Salvation Army did more than help Karl find a place to live.
 They recognized his servant heart and willingness to help out in any way that he could.
 Karl continued to come back to help around the office and eventually began attending church services and participating in Bible studies at The Salvation Army as well.
-God had been faithful in protecting Karl through the years, and through the relationships with the people he met there, prepared a way for Karl to become a minister with The Salvation Army.
+God had been faithful in protecting Karl through the years, and through the relationships with the people he met there, prepared a way for Karl to become an Officer in The Salvation Army.

 “To be homeless, you have nothing to be responsible for, but to be a pastor of a congregation of people who are hurting, of people who are in need, people who may be experiencing life-threatening illnesses and the only person they have to turn to is you… that’s powerful.”

-Karl continues to serve as an officer in The Salvation Army, ever faithful to God who has been faithful to him.
+Karl and his wife Teresa continue to serve in full time ministry as Officers in The Salvation Army, ever faithful to God who has been faithful to them.